 And that’s it!
 You’ve made easy pasta primavera in one pan in under 30 minutes!

 You can use almost any pasta shape you like in this recipe.
 However, farfalle primavera, linguine primavera, fettuccine primavera all seem to work really well.
 I like using a flat pasta in this dish instead of a tubular one like penna.
-I’ve also heard that gnocchi primavera is delicious, although I’ve never tried this recipe with gnocchi before.
+I’ve also heard that gnocchi primavera is delicious, although I’ve not tried this recipe with gnocchi, yet.

 If you are looking to make this an even more complete meal you could easily turn this recipe into pasta primavera with chicken.
 If you don’t keep kosher, use a rotisserie chicken, shred it and stir it in at the end.
 If you do keep kosher, Morningstar Farms makes great chicken strip substitutes that work perfectly in this simple pasta dish.